Baojun E100: Overview

 Baojun, in a General Motors-Chinese joint venture known as SAIC-GM-Wuling, commenced production of the model in 2016.
 It is the first Baojun electric car.

 The Baojun E100 was originally only available in Guangxi and Qingdao.
 Prior to mid-2018, the geographic market for the Baojun E100 was limited to Guanxi province, a southern province bordering Vietnam.
-However, as of June of 2018, Baojun began to expand the E100’s market by selling the city car in the Northern province of Shandong, in the area of Qingdao.
+However, as of June 2018, Baojun began to expand the E100's market by selling the city car in the Northern province of Shandong, in the area of Qingdao.

 The Baojun E100 is powered by a 29 kW and 110 Nm electric motor producing 38 hp and 81 lb-ft torque, capable of a max speed of 100 km (62 miles) per hour.
-The battery of the E100 is a Lithium-ion battery with a battery capacity of 14.9 kWh and can be charged fully in 7.5 hours.
+The battery of the E100 is a lithium-ion battery with a battery capacity of 14.9 kWh and can be charged fully in 7.5 hours.
 For suspension, the E100 uses an independent front-wheel suspension and single-arm rear suspension.
 The E100 also features anti-lock brakes with electronic brakeforce distribution, electric power steering, and an electronic parking brake.
 The turning radius of the E100 is 3.7 meters.